-The business personal property division has a clerical staff that is responsible for entry of BPP appraisal changes during the data collection phase along with preliminary entry of rendition data.
+The Business Personal Property Department has a clerical staff that is responsible for entry of BPP appraisal changes during the data collection phase along with preliminary entry of rendition data.
 The appraisal staff then completes rendition processing during the valuation phase of the appraisal cycle.
 The personal property staff also reviews numerous post-entry edits to verify the quality and accuracy of all BPP data.